 The delegate certificate mechanism described in this document provides a way to extend the SHAKEN credential system to enable a non-SHAKEN entity such as an enterprise PBX to create and sign a PASSporT (for example an RFC 8225 base PASSporT [Ref 10]) to demonstrate its association with the calling TN when initiating calls onto the public telephone network.
 The delegated certificate authorization model is hierarchical.
 At the top of the hierarchy, the STI-PA authenticates the identity of the TNSP, and authorizes the TNSP to issue delegate certificates to its customers.
 Since non-SHAKEN entities are not vetted directly by the STI-PA, this document mandates that the scope of authority of a delegate certificate have TN granularity.
 This more rigorous scoping requirements for delegate certificates relative to the scoping requirements for STI certificates specified in ATIS-1000080 enables a relying party such as an OSP to explicitly verify that the delegate certificate holder is authorized to use the calling TN signed by the credentials of the certificate.
 The TN granularity of the delegate certificate scope can be conveyed to relying parties by-value by including a TNAuthList extension in the certificate (RFC 8226 [Ref 11]) that identifies one or more single TNs, and/or one or more TN ranges.

-As an alternative to passing the TNAuthList by value, the issuing entity may choose to manage the TNAuthList separately from the certificate, for instance due to the list being large, the authorization changing more frequently than the signed credentials of the delegate certificate and/or for privacy concerns.
-In this case, access to the remotely managed TNAuthList is passed by reference in the delegate certificate.
-STIR defines two different pass-by-reference methods that relying parties can use to verify that a calling TN is in-scope of a remotely managed TNAuthList:
+As an alternative to passing the TNAuthList by value, the issuing entity may choose to manage the record of TNs authorized to the subject entity separately from the certificate, for instance due to the list being large, the authorization changing more frequently than the signed credentials of the delegate certificate and/or for privacy concerns.
+In this case, access to the remotely managed TN authorization information is passed by reference in the delegate certificate.
+STIR defines two different pass-by-reference methods that relying parties can use to verify that a calling TN is in-scope of a remotely managed record:

-The Authority Information Access (AIA) certificate extension accessMethod of id-ad-stirTNList (RFC 8226) enabling the relying party to download the entire TNAuthList, and
+The Authority Information Access (AIA) certificate extension accessMethod of id-ad-stirTNList (RFC 8226) enabling the relying party to download the entire record of authorized TNs from a remotely stored or generated TNAuthList, and

-The AIA extension accessMethod of id-ad-ocsp (draft-ietf-stir-certificates-ocsp [Ref 21]) enabling the relying party to query an Online Certificate Status Protocol (OCSP) service to determine whether the delegate certificate is authorized for the single calling TN that the relying party is validating.
+The AIA extension accessMethod of id-ad-ocsp (draft-ietf-stir-certificates-ocsp [Ref 21]) enabling the relying party to query an Online Certificate Status Protocol (OCSP) service as an API to determine whether the delegate certificate holder is authorized to use the single calling TN that the relying party is validating.

 Of these two mechanisms, this document supports only the AIA accessMethod id-ad-ocsp.

-By signing an originating call with delegate certificate credentials, a non-SHAKEN entity can demonstrate its authority to use the calling TN.
+By signing an originating call with delegate certificate credentials, a non-SHAKEN entity can demonstrate its authorization to use the calling TN.
 This provides the SHAKEN authentication service in the OSP’s network with sufficient information to satisfy the full attestation criteria, therefore enabling it to deliver a standard SHAKEN PASSporT with "A" attestation to remote verification services.

 Overview of Delegate Certificate Management Procedures